kyleluo3/sgoooshaquatics/content/_index.md

 +++
-title = ""
-type = "home"
+title = "Welcome to Sgooosh's Empourium!" type = "home"
 +++

-Welcome to Sgooosh's Emporium!
+Welcome to Sgooosh's aquatics and gardens!